ENDscript 2.0

 ENDscript is open to external bioinformatics services

-• Hence, if you are the author of a biotool Web server calculating or predicting structure-related properties, you can use ENDscript for an effective display.
-This implies that your server supplies ENDscript with a modified PDB file conforming to some simple annotation conventions.
+• Thus, if you are the author of a biotool Web server that calculates or predicts structure-related properties, you can use ENDscript for effective display.
+This requires that your server provides ENDscript with a modified PDB file that conforms to some simple annotation conventions.

-• In concrete terms, this supplementary information can be presented by colored bars or special characters in the multiple sequence alignment ENDscript figure.
-It can also be displayed in 3D with PyMOL by highlighting the appropriate areas with specific coloring scheme and/or by any other means (spheres, dots, meshes, surfaces, etc.)
+• Specifically, this supplementary information can be represented by colored bars or special characters in the ENDscript sequence alignment figure.
+It can also be displayed in 3D with PyMOL by highlighting the corresponding areas with a specific coloring scheme and/or by any other means (spheres, dots, meshes, surfaces, etc.)

 • If you are interested in interfacing your service with ENDscript, please contact us at espript@ibcp.fr.